CONSTITUTION AND BY-LAWS

 a) To encourage and promote quality in the breeding of purebred German Shepherd Dogs and to urge all members and breeders to accept the standard of the breed as approved by the American Kennel Club as the only standard of excellence by which German Shepherd Dogs shall be judged.

-b) To do all in its power to protect and advance the interest of the breed by encouraging sportsmanlike conduct at all times when representing our breed.
+b) To do all in its power to protect and always advance the interest of the breed by encouraging sportsmanlike conduct when representing our breed.

 c) To aid with every possible means in demonstrating the versatility of the German Shepherd Dog.

-d) To conduct activities including but not limited to sanctioned and licensed AKC specialty shows and performance venues under the rules and regulations of the American Kennel Club.
+d) To conduct shows, obedience trials, and any other events for which the Club is eligible under the rules and regulations of the American Kennel Club.

 e) To publish literature and periodicals in the interest of the German Shepherd Dog.

-Section 3 - The Club shall not be conducted or operated for a profit and no part of any profits or remainder or residue to the club shall benefit any member or individual.
+Section 3.
+The Club shall not be conducted or operated for a profit and no part of any profits or remainder or residue from dues or donations shall inure to benefit of any member or individual.

 Article II – Membership

-a) There are five types of Membership: Regular, Household, Lifetime, Lifetime Associate, and Junior.
-Regular, Household, and Lifetime members are entitled to vote and hold office.
+There are five types of Membership: Regular, Household, Lifetime, Associate and Junior.
+Regular, Household and Lifetime members are entitled to vote and hold office.

-c) Household – Same as a regular member.
+b) Household (family) – Same as a regular member.
 Each family member over the age of 18, who is in good standing, is entitled to (1) vote.

-d) Lifetime - Upon nomination by any member and approved by majority vote of the Board of Governors.
+c) Lifetime - Upon nomination by any member and approved by majority of the vote of the Board of Governors.
 A member must have diligently promoted the breed and the German Shepherd Dog Club of St. Louis, Inc. and have at least twenty consecutive years of membership to be considered for a lifetime member.
-A Lifetime member shall have all the rights and privileges of regular membership, but is not required to pay dues.
+A Lifetime member shall have all the rights and privileges of regular membership but is not required to pay dues.

-f) Junior - A junior Membership may be offered for those individuals 17 years of age and under.
-Dues shall be waived.
+e) Junior - A junior Membership may be offered for those individuals between 9 and 17 years of age Dues shall be waived.
 They cannot vote or hold office and may automatically convert to regular membership upon reaching their 18th birthday.
-They will be subject to membership dues on the following 1st of April after reaching their 18th birthday.
+They will be subject to membership dues on the following 1st of January after reaching their 18th birthday.

-g) Dues-Membership shall not exceed an amount set per year for single membership and an amount set per year per Household membership.
-The amount will be set and reviewed by the Board in board meeting during the 4th quarter of each year for the upcoming year.
-No member may vote whose dues aren’t paid for the current year.
-During the month of December, the Treasurer is to send each member a statement of dues for the ensuing year.
+a) Dues-Membership dues for associate membership shall not exceed $15 per year.
+Single membership shall not exceed $30 per year.
+Household membership shall not exceed $50 per year.
+Dues are payable on or before January 1.
+No member may vote whose dues aren’t paid by January 1 of the current voting year.
+During the month of October, the Treasurer is to send each member a statement of dues for the ensuing year.

 a) By resignation.
-Any member in good standing may resign from the Club upon written notice to the Secretary.
+Any member in good standing may resign from the Club upon written notice to the Recording Secretary, but no member may resign when in debt to the club.
+Obligations other than dues are considered a debt to the club and must be paid in full prior to resignation.

 c) By expulsion.
 A membership may be terminated by expulsion as provided in Article VII of these by-laws.

-A member in good standing is one whose dues are not delinquent and is in good standing with the American Kennel Club and or the German Shepherd Dog Club of St. Louis, Inc.
+A member in good standing is one whose dues are not delinquent and is not suspended by the American Kennel Club, German Shepherd Dog Club of St. Louis, Inc., or the German Shepherd Dog Club of America.

 Article III – Meetings and Voting